 Ophelia Leon M.A (Fine art), MBA

 Ophelia is an Art Historian, Editor, Curator & Educator with a Masters in Business Administration.
 She’s Chair of A.R.T.E. –Art 4 Respect, Tolerance & Education– and Treasurer of ICMEMO –International Memorial Museums.
 As the youngest of 5, she became caretaker for her Sensory impaired sister from the age of eleven when their mother died of cancer.
 Sharing the wonders of Tacpac and reaching out to the world community in an effort to help improve the lives of many through the proper use of this award winning resource is a cause for her, and one which she thrives on.
-She manages Tacpac and organises its Trainings in Sensory Alignment.
+She manages Tacpac trainings.

 Susie Fuller, B.Ed SEN, PG Dip LACIC